Jiryeah/tech-news-java-api/README.md

 # Summary

-This is a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
-However, new MVC technologies were used to create the given goal.
+This is a CMS-style blog site that utilizes the Spring Framework to create a robust Backend/API while using ThymeLeaf as the template engine for the view.

 # User Story